did:me Method Specification (v1)

 Definition:

-Keys used to sign statements made by the DID, including VCs, public claims, and ZK-friendly proofs.
+Keys used to sign statements made by the DID, including VCs, public claims, and proofs over compact commitments.

 Used for: